pho3nixf1re/dotfiles/README.md

 ## Environment secrets

-Place environment secrets into the local user files (`.zprofile` or `profile.local.ps1`).
+Place environment secrets into the local user files (`.config/zsh/*.zsh`, `.config/powershell/profile.d/*.ps1`).
 These will not live here except to be documented if needed during shell initialization.

 [rotz]: https://volllly.github.io/rotz